karshUniBremen/docker_tutorial/Containers.md

 Docker allows creation of multiple virtual network within a host.
 Docker container communicates to outside world using  host computer ports through the NAT firewall.
 Also two virtual network can talk to each other using the same.
-Thus option -p is required here.
+Thus option -p is required.

 On other hand, containers within the same networks can talk to each other, without the need of sending the traffic to host computers NAT Firewall interface.
 Thus option -p is not required here.